redisson/redisson/docs/configuration.md

 * `org.redisson.client.FailedCommandsDetector` - marks the Valkey or Redis node as failed if it has certain amount of command execution errors defined by `failedCommandsLimit` in the defined `checkInterval` interval (in milliseconds).
 * `org.redisson.client.FailedCommandsTimeoutDetector` - marks the Valkey or Redis node as failed if it has a certain amount of command execution timeout errors defined by `failedCommandsLimit` in the defined `checkInterval` interval in milliseconds.

-**password**

-Default value: `null`

-Password for Valkey or Redis server authentication.

-**username**

-Default value: `null`

-Username for Valkey or Redis server authentication.
-Requires Redis 6.0 and higher.

-**credentialsResolver**

-Default value: empty

-Defines Credentials resolver, which is invoked during connection for Valkey or Redis server authentication.
-Returns Credentials object per Valkey or Redis node address, it contains `username` and `password` fields.
-Allows you to specify dynamically changing Valkey or Redis credentials.

-Available implementations:

-* `org.redisson.config.EntraIdCredentialsResolver`

 **subscriptionsPerConnection**

 Default value: `5`